Logo

 Consider “What If” Scenarios

-Creating “what if” scenarios will allow you to look at your business from different perspectives and gain new insights.
+They are creating “what if” scenarios that allow you to examine your business from different perspectives and gain new insights.
+These scenarios can help you build sales forecasts.

 Tools and Software for Sales Forecasting